10 Fun Facts About The Flute

 Flute Facts

 Moving a bit forward, we see the flute growing up with Renaissance recorders in the 14th century, but still not in the traverse position we’re all accustomed to.
 It came later in the 1600s when the recorder began to decline, and the Traverso, and the one-keyed flute, came into fashion.
-One of the last major pieces written before recorded hibernation was an otherworldly sound in Gluck’s Orpheus and Eurydice.
+One of the last significant pieces written before recorded hibernation was an otherworldly sound in Gluck’s Orpheus and Eurydice.

 Flute craftsmen at the time, most notably Tremlett and others, extended the traverse flute range and its total consistency, making it more appealing than the time recorder.
-But it wasn’t until Theobald Boom in the 1800s that things changed for the flute, receiving all metal body and its scale even more finely tuned.
+But it wasn’t until Theobald Boom in the 1800s that things changed for the flute, receiving a metal body and its scale even more finely tuned.
 The flute never looked back.
 Learn more about flute facts.

 10 Interesting Facts About The Flute